BoboTiG/python-mss/docs/source/capture-api-design.md

 - No `timeout` on `grab()`
 - Expose `capture.backend` / `capabilities` / `backend_failures` for introspection
 - `MSSError` as the new-API exception root
+- Legacy and source-bound operations cannot be mixed in one session; legacy initialization remains lazy

 ### Open